-The history of Point Chevalier School
+The history of Point Chevalier School | Rangi-mata-rau

 In 1840, Pt Chevalier was a vast expanse of white manuka and scrub with a few tracks linking the Māori settlements; one being at the mouth of the Oakley Creek and another on the banks of the Meola Creek.
+The most commonly known Māori name for the area was Rangi-mata-rau, although this strictly only refers to the area now known as Pt Chevalier Beach.
+The name loosely translates to “the day of the hundred spears’ in a significant battle in the area.

-In January 1861, the first pioneers settled on the land between Meola and Oakley Creeks.
+In January 1861, the first European pioneers settled on the land between Meola and Oakley Creeks.
 They journeyed from town by dray drawn by seven bullocks, frequently stopping to cut a track through the scrub.

 At this time, Point Chevalier settlers had to walk their children to school at Morningside – a long trek over rough tracks.
 Later children transferred to Whau School on the corner of Great North Road and the road leading to Blockhouse Bay Beach.